rochefort/grass_graph/README.md

 # grass_graph

-Save a PNG image of the specified GitHub grass-graph and upload s3 and dropbox.
+Save a PNG image of the specified GitHub grass-graph and upload it to s3 and dropbox.

 I inspired this web service:
 [Grass-Graph / Imaging your GitHub Contributions Graph](https://grass-graph.shitemil.works/)